Tags: Breakdown Recurrence Matrix, World Class Manufacturing PM , Machine Ledger , PM Calendar, Breakdown Matrix

 Through Inspections Manager, the information is automatically input when maintenance is scheduled and executed.

-The data shows for each component and day if maintenance was scheduled (or is scheduled for the future), if it was executed, if additional unplanned maintenance was required and if breakdown maintenance was required.
+For each component and day, the data shows if maintenance was scheduled (or is scheduled for the future), if it was executed, if additional unplanned maintenance was required and if breakdown maintenance was required.

 Each grid includes links to the maintenance report to gather more information.